DanielGaudlandJacobsen/DAT220-Project/README.md

 ## Problem Analysis
 A social media platform requires managing user information, interactions, and content.
-Here are the key entities and their relationships:
+Here are the key entities and their relationships:<br/>
 <br/>
 User: A registered individual on the platform.<br/>
 Attributes: user_id, username, email, password, bio, created_date<br/>